chromium/chromium/docs/static_initializers.md

 ## Listing Static Initializers

-### Step 1 - Use objdump to report them
+### Option 1 - dump-static-initializers.py
 For Linux:

     tools/linux/dump-static-initializers.py out/Release/chrome

-For Android (from easiest to hardest):
+For Android:

     # Build with: is_official_build=true is_chrome_branded=true
     # This will dump the list of SI's only when they don't match the expected
     # number in static_initializers.gni (this is what the bots use).
     ninja chrome/android:monochrome_static_initializers
-    # or:
-    tools/binary_size/diagnose_bloat.py HEAD  # See README.md for flags.
-    # or (the other two use this under the hood):
-    tools/linux/dump-static-initializers.py --toolchain-prefix third_party/android_ndk/toolchains/llvm/prebuilt/linux-x86_64/bin/arm-linux-androideabi- out/Release/lib.unstripped/libmonochrome.so
-    # arm32 ^^ vv arm64
-    tools/linux/dump-static-initializers.py --toolchain-prefix third_party/android_ndk/toolchains/llvm/prebuilt/linux-x86_64/bin/aarch64-linux-android- out/Release/lib.unstripped/libmonochrome.so
-    # Note: For arm64, having use_thin_lto=true seems to dump a couple extra
+    # or, to dump directly:
-    #     initializers that don't actually exist.

-The last one may actually be the easiest if you've already properly built `libmonochrome.so` with `is_official_build=true`.
+    tools/linux/dump-static-initializers.py out/Release/lib.unstripped/libmonochrome.so

-### Step 2 - Ask compiler to report them
+### Option 2 - Ask compiler to report them

 If the source of the new initializers is not obvious from Step 1, you can ask the compiler to pinpoint the exact source line.